cprcrack/AdaptiveTaskbar/README.md

 ## Uninstalling

-As Adaptive Taskbar doesn't have any user interface, the only way to uninstall the app is via the "Programs and features" window from the Control Panel.
+As Adaptive Taskbar doesn't have any user interface, the only way to uninstall the app is via the "Apps and features" window from the Control Panel.

 ## License and contributing